andrewloux/Python-Word-Parser/README.md

 Python Word Parser
 ==================

-***Function:*** Python script to count the most used words in books, your writings, essays etc. fed in the format of a text file.
+***Function*** Python script to count the most used words in books, your writings, essays etc. fed in the format of a text file.

+**Inspiration**
+---
+[Prof. Pennebaker at the University of Texas does research into how your usage of pronouns in your emails varies depending on how you perceive the recipient.](http://jezebel.com/5906235/what-your-pronouns-say-about-you-and-power) This tool was built to help you do your own analysis on your emails using Pennebaker's conclusions.

+Note: I apologize for the amateur-ish coding style - this was one of my first ever coding projects.
+Feel free to fork and improve.

 Usage
 -----